sshehrozali/sshehrozali/README.md

 ### 👋 Hi, I am Shehroz
-#### Love working in complex Distributed and High concurrent systems powered by millions of customers in Java.
+#### Love working in complex Distributed and High concurrent systems powered by millions of customers in Java & Kotlin.
 I am a strong advocate of Clean Software Engineering and Lean principles.

 Read what I teach the world: [Here](https://shehroztalks.medium.com/)